juank-pa/JKLocalNotifications-ANE/README.md

 Intermediate files will be placed inside the `bin/tmp` folder while the resulting ANE will be placed at `bin/ext`, you can then use this ANE file to compile the repository provided samples or for your own projects.

+### Windows command line scripts
+I'm planning to create .bat files for Windows to replicate the build shell scripts into this OS as well.

+Right now only the build `bin/build-ane-android.bat` and `bin/build-ane-android-simulator` scripts are implemented, as well as the `samples/plain_as/run-android-app.bat` and `samples/plain_as/run-android-emulator-app.bat` scripts to allow packaging and installing the sample application into Android emulator or real devices.

+These batch scripts depend on the 7zip `7za` command line application, so you might need to download it and place it in your PATH.

 ## Samples
 Originally I placed a FlashBuilder sample as well as a Flash Professional one